top of page

 The project includes a series of 10 animal care educational videos, reference resources and assessment checklists that cover all aspects of horse ownership and care.
 The full training may be completed in less than 5 hours.

-GET STARTED NOW - NO COST
+GET STARTED NOW

 1. Duty of Care